leorondeau/are-you-going/README.md

 Instructions for Installing AYG

 1. Navigate to the directory in which you want AYG to reside
-2. run git clone git@github.com:leorondeau/are-you-going.git
+2. run git clone `git@github.com:leorondeau/are-you-going.git`
-3. npm install
+3. `npm install`

 This will install the libraries and dependencies for AYG.

 Available Scripts
 In the project directory, you can run:

-npm start
+`npm start`

 npm start
 Runs the app in the development mode.
-Open http://localhost:3000 to view swishlist in your browser.
+Open http://localhost:3000 to view AYG in your browser.

 Database
 You must run JSON server in another instance of your terminal so you will have access to the data that AYG is capturing.